Advancing Brainwave-Based Biometrics: A Large-Scale, Multi-Session Evaluation: Results and Discussion

 \subsubsection{Impact of Different Headsets on Performance}

-Differences in EEG recording hardware and channel positions require further investigation to understand their impact on brainwave authentication.
+\footnote{To clarify, the results in IV.A (Table~II) and Sections IV.B.1–IV.B.3 are computed on the combined data from all the three headsets.} Differences in EEG recording hardware and channel positions require further investigation to understand their impact on brainwave authentication.
 We set up to examine: (1) how well a model trained on one device performs on data from another, (2) whether models trained on multiple devices outperform device-specific models, and (3) how performs varies when enrollment and verification data come from different devices.

 \textbf{Cross Model:} To address the first question, we trained models using data from each specific headset and grouped the test data based on hardware to evaluate performance across models.
 The results, summarized in Table~\ref{tab:cross_headset_updated}, show that headset-specific models perform well only when tested on data from the same device.
 For example, the model trained on HydroCe achieves an EER of 9.2\% on HydroCe test data but 16.1\% on Geodesic test data.
 To further investigate why some hardware-specific models perform better on their own data, we summarized the training and testing data in Table~\ref{tab:dataset_summary2}, which reveals that the number of unique subjects in the training set has a stronger correlation with the EER.
 Therefore, weaker performance in some models could be related to the lower number of subjects available for learning features.